Recently, while catching up with friends, we were intermittent fasting for weight loss.

 - Alternate-day fasting (ADF) – One day of fasting, one day of “feasting.”
 Continue fasting on alternate days.

-- Alternate-day modified fasting (ADMF) – Eat 25-40% of your daily needs one day, then eat normally the next.
+- Alternate-day modified fasting (ADMF) – Eat 25 to 40% of your daily needs one day, then eat normally the next.
 Continue alternating days.

-- Periodic fasting (PF) or “Two day” fasting – Each week has 1 or 2 days to eat very few calories per day (e.g. 0-880 cal/day).
+- Periodic fasting (PF) – Each week has 1 or 2 days to eat very few calories per day (e.g., 0 to 880 cal per day).
 The other five days you eat normally.
-Example: 5:2 diet, where you eat no more than 500 calories/day for two non-consecutive days each week.
+Example: 5:2 diet, where you eat no more than 500 calories per day for two non-consecutive days each week.

-- Time-restricted fasting (TRF) – Fast for 12-16 hours every day and eat normally during the other 8-12 hours.
+- Time-restricted fasting (TRF) – Fast for 12 to 16 hours every day and eat normally during the other 8 to 12 hours.

 - One 24-hour period of fasting each month.